Main illustration: Iain Macarthur

 Designers lacking feedback from other designers

 In a cross-functional team, a designer primarily works with their product manager and engineers.
 Those disciplines give great feedback, but it’s different from the feedback another designer would give.
-Because they come up with creative solutions that solve problems and produce delightful designs, a designer’s feedback is a unique combination of broad and detailed.
+Because they come up with creative design solutions that solve problems and produce delightful designs, a designer’s feedback is a unique combination of broad and detailed.

 Encourage your designers to get feedback from each other.
 Twice a week we organize design crits where the designers get together, present their work and exchange feedback.
+This type of designer to designer feedback can help improve the overall product in a more effective way than standard user feedback.

 In addition to this, try sharing your designs on Wake.
 We’ve found it most useful for feedback on interaction and visual designs, as it can be difficult to digest more complicated product design challenges.